GoogleCloudPlatform/magic-modules/tpgtools/README.md

 ## Usage

+`tpgtools` consumes OpenAPI specs from the DCL client library specified in the `go.mod` file.
-`tpgtools` expects to run targeting a "root service directory", a dir-of-dirs where the child dirs contain OpenApi specs for resources such as the `api/` path above.
+It expects to run targeting a directory containing DCL sample data such as the `api/` path above.
 Additionally, overrides are expected in a similar structure (as seen in the `overrides/` path.
 For example: